Portrait of George Dyer Talking

-Portrait of George Dyer Talking is an oil painting by Francis Bacon executed in 1966.
+Portrait of George Dyer Talking is an oil painting on canvas executed in 1966 by the British painter Francis Bacon.
 It is a portrait of his lover George Dyer made at the height of Bacon's creative power.
 It depicts Dyer sitting on a revolving office stool in a luridly coloured room.
 His body and face are contorted, and his legs are tightly crossed.
 His head appears to be framed within a window or door.
 Above him is a naked hanging lightbulb, a favourite motif of Bacon's.
 The work contains a number of spatial ambiguities, not least that Dyer's body seems to be positioned both in the fore- and background.

 The painting was sold at Christie's, London, on 13 February 2014, realizing £42,194,500.
 The seller was reported by Bloomberg to be Mexican financier David Martínez Guzmán, said to have purchased the painting in a private sale for $12,000,000 some five years before.